KevinBjarnemark/bottle-post-recipes/README.md

 >
 > 2. The latest comments are loaded top-down which breaks the pattern of 'normal' comment sections on the web.

-#### Bottle post system ♻️
+#### Bottle Post System ♻️

 This has already been explained in the [introduction](#introduction).
 When using the app, you will be asked to review recipes that exists in 'the ocean' on a daily basis.

 > ⛔️ **KNOWN ISSUES**
-> 1. **SEVERE!** Hghlighted recipes that users are allowed to review may get 'stuck'.
+> 1. **SEVERE!** Highlighted recipes that users are allowed to review may get 'stuck'.
 It may appear as the already reviewed recipe can be reviewed again.
 The back-end will block any unauthorized user actions if the user does submit the review again.
-This is a catche issue that needs to be fixed ASAP.
+This is a cache issue that needs to be fixed ASAP.
 >
-> 2. If there are no recipes in the ocean, it may be confusing when reviews nevers gets handed out.
+> 2. If there are no recipes in the ocean, it may be confusing when reviews never gets handed out.
 Some type of message should be displayed here.
 >
 > 3. When there are few users and recipes, this feature can give early users a massively unfair advantage.The number of users and recipes should be factored into the calculation of how many recipes can be reviewed per day.
 >